TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 The learning activities in this unit will walk you through some very practical readings and video tutorials on how to access and evaluate scholarly literature.

 <strong><span style="color: #ff0000">[I've added in your notes.
-Please check whether the flow is correct - as the content relates to the learning activities that follow - yes I have adjusted the flow.
+Please check whether the flow is correct - as the content relates to the learning activities that follow - Yes I have adjusted the flow.
 This looks so much better now!]</span></strong>
 <h3>The Research Process</h3>
 Plano-Clark and Creswell (2015) define research as "a process of steps used to collect and analyze information in order to increase our knowledge about a topic or issue" (p.
 4).
 Plano-Clark and Creswell (2015) identify eight steps in the research process which provide us with a useful framework that describes what researchers do when they conduct their studies.
 These steps help us understand the information that is included in their reports.
 Listed below are each of the eight steps in the research process.
 <ol>